-Employees shall be recalled from layoff according to their seniority within the job classification being recalled.
+Employees in non-janitorial positions who have more than six months of service shall be recalled from layoff according to their seniority within the job classification being recalled.
+Tenured janitors shall be recalled from layoff according to their total seniority as a janitor.
 No substitute employee shall be hired until employees on layoff status have been given the opportunity to return to their job(s).